Jordandionduval/OutlinerBuddy/README.md

 ---

 ### Known Issues
-- The 'All' selection method sends back an error message
-- Attempting to remove the last character on a duplicate name is impossible, since Maya will keep adding a number at the end
+- Attempting to remove the last character on a duplicate name is impossible, since Maya will keep adding a number at the end.
+Try removing 2 or more characters in those instances to avoid creating a duplicate name.
-- Object names in Maya cannot start with numbers
+- Object names in Maya can only start with letters or underscores.
+If an operation creates an illegal name, that operation will either add text in front of the new name ("char__") or raise an error message instead.
-- When using incrementation in the 'rename' section of the tool, the first number happens to be wrong sometimes.
+- When using incrementation in the 'rename' section of the tool, the first number happens to be wrong on occasions.
 Pressing the rename button again after that solves the issue